Basic Gardening Tools Every Newbie Should Have

-Gardening is one of the best ways to relax, and it provides you with fresh air while doing it.
+Gardening is one of the best ways to relax, providing fresh air while doing it.
 But if you are a garden newbie, you do not want to go overboard buying garden tools for beginners.

 So, when shopping, first consider your budget and storage space.
-Then start with the basic tools for beginners instead of the ones looking advanced.
+Then, start with the essential tools for beginners instead of the ones looking advanced.
 Also, do not aimlessly stroll the aisles; seek assistance from someone with years of gardening experience.

 List of Essential Gardening Tools